proversity-org/jupyter-server/README.md

 ## Ports
 Jupyter Notebook is always run on port 3335, and Sifu on 3334.
-In future the option to change these as will be provided.
+In future the option to change these will be provided.
 But it speaks to the deployment process as a whole rather than just a software configuration.
 It would require not only updating software configurations, but also updating the ebexentions that set up the Nginx environment as well as listeners and security group ports.